 4. Monitor Your Dog Closely for a Few Weeks

-5. Slowly Reintroduce Your Dog to Other Canines
+5. Slowly Reintroduce Your Dog to Other Dogs Again

-After experiencing a dramatic situation like being bit by another dog, your pooch needs some time to warm up to other animals again.
-There’s a chance that they’ll respond defensively when approached by other canines, but that doesn’t mean you should completely cut them off from socialization.
+After experiencing a traumatic situation like being bit by another dog, your pooch may need some time to warm up to other animals again.
+There’s a chance that they’ll respond defensively when approached by other animals, but that doesn’t mean you should completely cut them off from socialization.